CodeYourFuture/Module-JS1/week-1/explore/chrome.md

 Now try invoking the function `prompt` with a string input of `"What is your name?"` - store the return value of your call to `prompt` in an variable called `myName`.

 What effect does calling the `prompt` function have?
-ans: It well pop up box of information for user.
+ans: It well pop up box of information for user to input some text.
 What is the return value of `prompt`?
 ans: What is your name?
-With textbox.
+With textbox that user put there name..